If you can’t find what you’re looking for, don’t hesitate to reach out to our team of experts.

 Medical cannabis is generally very safe, but as is the case with almost all pain medications it can give some people stomach upsets, diarrhoea, dizziness and tiredness.
 Our Consultants will start you on a low dose and increase it gradually so that any potential side effects are minimised.
 Careful screening of your medical history before commencing treatment will also help to minimise the risk of unwanted side effects.

-Getting started couldn’t be easier, simply complete our eligibility form to determine whether you are suitable for treatment.
+Getting started couldn’t be easier, simply complete our short online questionnaire to determine whether you are suitable for treatment.

 You will be offered an initial appointment with one of our Specialist Consultants and a follow-up appointment at 3 weeks.
 You will then need only one check-up per year going forward.

-Each consultation is charged at £50 and your initial consultation fee will be refunded if we decide that you are not suitable for treatment.
+Each consultation is usually charged at £50.
+However for 2024, new patients will only pay one fee of £50 for their whole first year of consultations.
+This fee will be refunded if we decide that you are not eligible for treatment.

 All consultations can be held remotely via a video call or simply over the phone.
 We can also arrange face-to-face appointments at our clinic in Leicester if required.